giackperetti/giackperetti/README.md

 ## Hello there 👋
 I'm a Computer Science student, balancing schoolwork with gym sessions and hiking in my free time.
-Aiming to become a Software Engineer.

 - 🌲 I enjoy hiking and staying active when I’m not coding.
 - 💡 I am interested in functional programming, backend web development and linux.
+- 🚀 I am aiming to become a Software Engineer.
 - 💬 Feel free to reach out if you want to talk about programming, tech trends, fitness, or outdoor adventures!

 ### ⚙️ Tech Stack